Sample-Specific Debiasing for Better Image-Text Models: Introduction

-Using text as ``labels'' implies a nonuniform class distribution with large support.
+Using text as ``labels'' induces a nonuniform class distribution with large support.
 Specifically, natural language descriptions of medical images can represent a vast number of possible classes.
-Most descriptions belong to only a small number of common classes (e.g., cardiomegaly) while the remaining descriptions are spread across many rare classes (e.g., left apical pneumothorax).
-For example, CheXpert labels \citep{irvin2019chexpert} that represent frequently occurring classes in chest radiographs are mentioned in $10\text{-}25\%$ of the radiology reports in MIMIC-CXR, a large collection of chest X-ray images and radiology reports \citep{johnsonMIMICCXRDeidentifiedPublicly2019a} \nms{I don't understand the connection with the previous sentence -- does this mean 75-90\% of reports correspond to rare classes?
-If so, it's not true that "most descriptions belong to only a small number of common classes"?}.
-The rare classes can be more descriptive and may be associated with high risk, which makes their accurate identification important in clinical applications.
-Our goal is to handle the highly nonuniform class distribution that presents a challenge for many existing modeling approaches.
+Most descriptions belong to a few common classes (e.g., cardiomegaly) while the remaining descriptions are spread across many rare classes (e.g., left apical pneumothorax).
+In our problem of chest X-ray representation learning, each CheXpert label \citep{irvinCheXpertLargeChest2019} representing common classes in chest radiographs is mentioned in $10\text{-}25\%$ of the radiology reports in MIMIC-CXR, a large collection of chest X-ray images and radiology reports \citep{johnsonMIMICCXRDeidentifiedPublicly2019a}.
+At the same time, the rare classes may be more descriptive and associated with high risk, which makes their accurate identification important in clinical applications.
+Our goal is to handle the highly nonuniform class distribution that presents a challenge for many existing contrastive learning approaches.

+\nms{I don't understand the connection with the previous sentence -- does this mean 75-90\% of reports correspond to rare classes?
+If so, it's not true that "most descriptions belong to only a small number of common classes"?} \wpq{response: I will make it clear that 10-25 percent refers to each label.}